2025 Essential Vet Visits for Happy Dogs

 The core vaccines, recommended for all dogs, include rabies, canine distemper, parvovirus, and adenovirus (often given as a combined vaccine like DHPP or DA2PP).
 Your vet may recommend additional “lifestyle” vaccines based on your dog’s lifestyle and local regulations, such as those for Leptospirosis, Bordetella (kennel cough), or Lyme disease.

 Vaccination schedules have evolved significantly in recent years, with many veterinarians now following protocols that extend the intervals between certain vaccines based on duration of immunity studies.
 Titer testing, which measures antibody levels in the blood, can sometimes be used to determine if a dog still has immunity from previous vaccinations, potentially reducing the frequency of some vaccines.
+It’s a conversation to have with your vet.

 Question 3: What should I do if my dog eats something harmful?